 The Same Day Rule says if you sell and buy (or buy and sell) the same cryptocurrency in a 24 hour period - your cost basis for the trade will be the price you purchased them for that day.
 So your previously (higher) cost basis won’t count.
 You can’t create an artificial loss.

 The Bed and Breakfast Rule is similar.
 It says if you sell and buy (or buy and sell) the same cryptocurrency within a 30 day period, your cost basis for the trade will be the price you purchased them for within that 30 day period.
-Again, this prevents investors from creating artificial losses.
+Again, this prevents investors from creating artificial losses by dictating which cost basis they must use for assets bought and sold within a short time period.

 These rules apply to all capital assets - including cryptocurrency.